 - Due to the current lockdown, India are no longer accepting new rice contracts.

 - This is mainly due to a lack of workers and disrupted logistics.

 Port restrictions have increased in recent weeks, with more countries facing difficulty in moving goods.
 As logistics solutions become impaired, the supply chain slows down and bottlenecks which can create further strain on current low supplies.
 This is having a major impact on food supply globally as slowed services are leading more countries to stockpile for safety.

 Sanitation and safety are becoming increasingly key factors and are leading to countries like Brazil quarantining ships for two weeks before allowing them to enter or leave ports.
 Algeria, Ireland, Mozambique and others are enforcing stricter safety checks on the health of ship staff.
 Where ports are open the service is expected to be greatly delayed.
 The US is one of the countries with the most ‘business as usual’ approach.
-You can read a full report on the latest port updates here.
+You can read a full report on the latest port updates on Czapp.